-Another best-of-breed characteristic will be to reduce coding/code generation, or preferably eliminate it entirely.
+Another best-of-breed characteristic will be to reduce coding / code generation, or preferably eliminate it entirely.
 Although it is obvious that less coding will result in lower costs and faster time-to-value, it is also particularly beneficial in the mainframe case because of the fact that any coding required might well involve such non-mainframe concepts as REST and JSON, where programmer unfamiliarity may lead to a greater potential for error.
 DevOps support will particularly benefit from minimal coding requirements, enabling rapid API development and deployment.
 Related to this point, ideally mainframe so that it can be done quickly, intuitively and without the need for extensive retraining.
-This will allow mainframe developers to quickly and efficiently create and deploy new or modified services, making the best use of available development resources.
+This will allow mainframe development resources.